InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Experiments

 \subsection{Main Results}

 \paragraph{Implementation Details.} We fine-tune our model from the Flux.1 Kontext (dev) backbone for 100K steps on 64 NVIDIA H100 GPUs.
-For the MoLE layers, we use $N=8$ total experts with $k=4$ activated per token and an expert rank of $r=32$.
-The model is optimized using AdamW with a constant learning rate of $1 \times 10^{-4}$ and a global batch size of 256 (4 per device).
+We use $N=8$ experts, $k=4$, rank $r=32$, and apply MoLE to the feed-forward output projections: \texttt{ff.net.2} in double-stream blocks and \texttt{proj\_out} in single-stream blocks.
+Other trainable LoRA adapters use rank 256 on the image embedder, attention projections, modulation linears, and MLP projections.
+We set $\lambda_{\text{ortho}}=0.01$, load-balancing weights to 0.1/0.01 for instruction/token routing, and train with AdamW using learning rates $10^{-4}$ for LoRA/MoLE and $5{\times}10^{-5}$ for routers, with global batch size 256.

 \paragraph{Efficiency Analysis.} InstructMoLE achieves computational efficiency through global routing.
-On H100 GPUs, peak memory usage is 51.25 GB, lower than a token-level routing baseline (Expert Choice, 51.88 GB), as global routing eliminates memory-intensive gather-scatter operations.
-Inference incurs zero latency overhead compared to the baseline, validating the practical efficiency of our approach.
+On H100 GPUs, peak memory usage is 51.25 GB, lower than Expert Choice routing (51.88 GB), as global routing avoids token-wise gather-scatter operations.
+Inference incurs zero latency overhead compared with the baseline.
+The orthogonality loss does require all pre-gating expert outputs during training, but this dense expert computation is training-only and is not used at inference.

 \paragraph{Qualitative Comparison.} Figure~\ref{fig:qual} qualitatively compares our model against state-of-the-art methods on several complex editing tasks, visually confirming its superiority.
 In tasks requiring precise spatial control like \textit{Spatial Align} and \textit{Try-on}, competing models often fail to respect geometric constraints, yielding misaligned objects or incorrect poses.
 In contrast, our model robustly adheres to both dense (depth) and sparse (pose) guidance.
 Our method also demonstrates a stronger grasp of compositional semantics and identity preservation, particularly in the \textit{Multi-Subjects} task where it correctly renders all subjects and their relationships.
 This advantage is most pronounced in the \textit{Swap Face} task, where InstructMoLE is the only model to produce a coherent result while others fail.
 This ability to disentangle and execute the spatial, semantic, and identity components of a complex instruction highlights the effectiveness of our approach.